 guidelines and policies shall be completed by October 1, 2003.

 community-friendly design that can be undertaken immediately using existing

 funds shall be identified by MassHighway as quickly as possible, and no later

 thirty days from this date, and implemented immediately thereafter.

-3. An ombudsman shall be
+3. An ombudsman

-community concerns regarding project design.
+and community concerns regarding project design.
 In addition, a process for

 expediting project review and requests for waivers from current design